A Clear Focus on the Future

 California Fuel Cell Partnership

 GTI International subsidiary Frontier Energy has managed the California Fuel Cell Partnership (CaFCP) since its inception 20 years ago.
 The partnership is leading market introduction of fuel cell vehicles and hydrogen stations in the state.
-The Frontier Energy team is also working with GTI on fuel cell truck pilot projects.
+The Frontier Energy team is also working with GTI Energy on fuel cell truck pilot projects.

 - Technology development, design, and testing